119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Introduction

-You plan to scrap your old car, but you wonder if removing and selling some parts first will get you extra money.
+You’re planning to scrap your old car, but you’re wondering if removing and selling some parts first could earn you extra money.
 Many car owners discard valuable auto parts without knowing their worth.

 If you toss your vehicle without checking its valuable parts, you might leave money on the table.
-Old car radios, GPS systems, and airbags can give a good price if sold individually.
-However, not all parts hold value, and removing them without the right knowledge can be your loss.
+Old car radios, GPS systems, and airbags can fetch a good price if sold individually.
+However, not all parts hold value, and removing them without proper knowledge could lead to a loss.

 Many car enthusiasts on forums like Reddit share their experiences of selling old car radios and other components.
 For example, one user managed to sell an Alpine MDA-7755 E unit for a decent price because collectors and audiophiles value certain vintage stereos.
 Similarly, older Pioneer KEH-P6200 cassette decks and Sony XR-C900 units still hold demand in niche markets.
 These examples show that checking your car’s parts before selling it to a junkyard is important.